BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping

-The remainder of this paper is organised as follows. \secref{sec:related_work} presents an overview of other publicly available datasets for benthic mapping. \secref{sec:data_acquisition_a} and \secref{sec:data_acquisition_o} describe the details of the surveys conducted for acoustic and optical data acquisition, including the system setup and sensor characteristics, and outline how the collected data was processed. \secref{sec:dataset}, on the other hand, presents details on the additional processing of the collected data to compile datasets for training ML models. \secref{sec:repository} explains how the datasets are structured.
-Finally, \secref{sec:conclusion} presents conclusions and directions for future work.
+The remainder of this paper is organised as follows.
+Section~\ref{sec:related_work} presents an overview of other publicly available datasets for benthic mapping.
+Sections \ref{sec:data_acquisition_a} and \ref{sec:data_acquisition_o} describe the details of the surveys conducted for acoustic and optical data acquisition, including the system setup and sensor characteristics, and outline how the collected data was processed.
+Section~\ref{sec:dataset}, on the other hand, presents details on the additional processing of the collected data to compile datasets for training ML models.
+Section~\ref{sec:repository} explains how the datasets are structured.
+Finally, Section~\ref{sec:conclusion} presents conclusions and directions for future work.